Federal Recovery Resources: The Federal Emergency Management Agency (FEMA)

 FEMA’s Individuals and Households Program (IHP) provides financial assistance and direct services to eligible individuals and households affected by a disaster, who have uninsured or underinsured necessary expenses and serious needs.
 Learn more about FEMA Individual and Household Assistance.

-At the outset of an incident, the TDEM launches the Individual State of Texas Assessment Tools (iSTAT) for damage evaluation and reporting. iSTAT is designed to deploy early in a disaster impacted area to gather Rapid Damage Assessment information revealing the scope and size of an event.
-Sharing pertinent details and photos of damages assists emergency management officials in quickly determining the severity of a disaster and if federal assistance thresholds have been met.
+Texans can self-report damage to impacted residences or businesses using the Individual State of Texas Assessment Tool (iSTAT). iSTAT is a damage assessment tool used to gather information that assists officials in understanding the scope and size of an incident.
+Sharing pertinent details and photos of damages assists emergency management officials in quickly determining the severity of a disaster and whether federal assistance thresholds are met.

-The iSTAT data is used to determine the need for a joint Preliminary Damage Assessment (PDA) with local, state and federal partners to confirm the level of damages and to facilitate any potential funding streams that may be available depending on the disaster.
+Additionally, the iSTAT data is used to determine the need for a joint Preliminary Damage Assessment (PDA) with local, state, and federal partners to confirm the level of damages and to facilitate any potential funding that may be available depending on the disaster.

 State of Texas Emergency Assistance Registry (STEAR)

-Not every Texan has the means to prepare for an emergency on their own.
-For anyone who may need assistance during an emergency event, the State of Texas Emergency Assistance Registry (STEAR) provides local emergency planners and emergency responders with additional needs members their community may have.
+The State of Texas Emergency Assistance Registry (STEAR) provides local emergency planners and emergency responders with additional information on the needs members of our community may have.

 Registering in STEAR is voluntary and DOES NOT guarantee you will receive specific service during an emergency because available services may vary by community or the severity of the emergency.